mitchellren123/NBA-Accolade-Analysis/README.md

 This respository seeks to analyze the objectivity of the NBA's yearly award selections - specifically for Most Valuable Player (MVP) and Defensive Player of the year (DPOY).
 Since these awards are voted on by members of the media, there is a subjective component to the selection process.
 I am interested to see how closely yearly MVP and DPOY selections align with top performers in various statistical categories.
 Ultimately I will use a consolidated NBA dataset to build a classification model that learns from past selections to make predictions for future selections.

-### Reproducibility

-This respository relies on data sourced (web-scraped) from Basketball-Reference.com.
-You can access CSV files of the data by navigating to the "Files" folder in this respository.
-Python code within the Jupter Notebook will allow you to access these files directly if you simply clone this respository.

-I've also created an interactive Data Studio dashboard that further supplements my EDA.
-This dashboard uses the same underlying data and can be found here: https://lookerstudio.google.com/u/0/reporting/20dedf6d-08f4-438f-b041-0b65680f3b06/page/M5iYD

 ### Domain Knowledge